 The Brill Society (TBS) is a registered charity set up in 1965 to protect and enhance the amenities and environment of Brill, and help residents and public enjoy and understand our heritage.

-The main focus of the Society is Brill Windmill, which TBS manages on behalf of Brill Parish Council the owners.
-The Society also run an incredibly popular oral history group which meets monthly in the Memorial Hall.
-Email Paul Norman if you’re a senior resident interested in joining - or speak with Sarah Frewin, longtime resident of Temple Street.
-We’ve not yet decided how to use or disseminate the wealth of memories collected so any ideas or expertise in that area would also be most welcome.
+The main focus of the Society is Brill Windmill, which TBS manages on behalf of the owners Brill Parish Council.
+The Society also run a very popular oral history group which meets monthly in the Memorial Hall.
+Email Andy Fisher if you’re a senior Brillite interested in joining - or speak with Sarah Frewin, longtime resident of Temple Street.

-If you’d like to join The Brill Society or get involved in protecting our wonderful windmill, please email Andy Fisher, the TBS Chair, to find out more.
+If you’d like to join The Brill Society or get involved in protecting and showing off our wonderful windmill, please email Andy Fisher, the TBS Chair.

 If you have any artefacts of old Brill squirrelled away in shoeboxes up in the loft, please consider loaning or giving them to TBS.
 We will take good care of them, making sure they are displayed or stored to advantage and shared as widely as possible.